 Take Charge of Your Company’s Pension Assets!

-But there’s an even better way.
-Savvy business owners of small, closely-held businesses know that an old-fashioned Defined Benefit Pension Plan is the best way to maximize the amount of tax-deferred contribution to their own retirement savings.
-A pension plan allows for far greater contribution limits than either IRA or 401(k) plans.
+You already know that an old-fashioned Defined Benefit Pension Plan is the best way to maximize the amount of tax-deferred contribution to your own retirement savings.

-You don’t HAVE to place your plan assets with traditional Wall Street Institutions.
-You need to work with a plan administrator that realizes Wall Street isn’t the only option AND has almost 50 years of actuarial experience and the skills necessary to deal with financial alternatives and real estate.
+You don’t HAVE to place your plan assets in traditional Wall Street Assets.
+You just need to work with an Innovative plan administrator that realizes Wall Street isn’t the only option AND has almost 50 years of actuarial experience and the skills necessary to deal with financial alternatives and real estate.

-If you are making a lot of money, a Defined Benefit Pension Plan is the most effective way for you to simultaneously put money away for retirement AND reduce your taxable income.
+If you are a profitable small business, you already know that a Defined Benefit Pension Plan is the most effective way for you to simultaneously put money away for retirement AND reduce your taxable income.
 A Self-directed Defined Benefit Pension Plan lets you take charge of your company’s Pension Assets.